Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

    - To pull the "Build Version" use
       - REG QUERY "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion" | findstr CurrentBuildNumber
 - Run the "clearprintqueue.bat" in order to clear the print queue on a windows machine.
 Specifically usefull when a print stops responding and just starts filling the queue with dud files.
 The file does need to be run as admin seeing as it needs to disable services.
 - System File Checker.
-Usefull to see if windows has any broken files in the OS level
+Usefull to see if windows has any broken files in the OS level.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sfc)
    - SFC
       - /scannow : will check the integrity of all protected system files.
 If a problem is found, the files will be repaired with backed-up system files.
       - /verifyonly : Check the integrity but don’t repair the files.